janetiqal/README.md-Generator/README.md

 ## Description
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg) </br>
-This application generates a good README markdown file using the command line by using node.js and the inquirer package.
+This application dynamically generates a good README markdown file using the command line by using Node.js and the Inquirer Package.

 ## Table of Contents
 - [Installation](#installation)